 It’s no secret that college kids are sometimes strapped for cash.
 In an effort to save money, they will often share living spaces, sometimes living in closer quarters than what is allowed.
 Your lease should be very clear about who is allowed to live there and how long overnight guests are allowed to stay.
 Find out what the ordinances are in your city to make sure the property doesn’t become occupied by too many people.

 Let’s face it, some college students out there aren’t exactly responsible or neat.
-When renting to college students in Ohio and Southern California, you should expect the wear and tear to be a little greater than if you are renting to someone older.
+When renting to college students in Ohio and California, you should expect the wear and tear to be a little greater than if you are renting to someone older.
 That said, there are plenty of responsible, clean, and upstanding college students out there who will be looking to rent for at least a year if not longer.
 Just be sure you charge a reasonable security deposit, ensuring needed repairs can be made if need be.

 Attracting the Right Tenants